What are the Professional Counselor License Requirements in Washington?

 - Maintaining your license in Washington

-- Contact information for the Licensing Board and Washington Mental Health Counselors Association
+- Contact information for the Licensing Board, Washington Mental Health Counselors Association and Schools Offering Counseling Programs

 Education for Mental Health Counselor/ Mental Health Counselor Associate